Senate Democrats to force vote aimed at blocking Trump's tariffs on Brazil

 Washington — The Senate is expected to vote Tuesday evening on a measure that would block President Trump's tariffs on Brazil, as Democrats seek support from a handful of Republicans willing to buck the president.

-Led by Sen. Tim Kaine, a Virginia Democrat, the bill would terminate the national emergency that the administration is using to impose 50% tariffs on goods from Brazil.
+Led by Sen. Tim Kaine, a Virginia Democrat, the resolution would terminate the national emergency that the administration is using to impose 50% tariffs on goods from Brazil.

+"President Trump's tariff regime — global, Brazilian tariffs, Canadian tariffs, tariff deals announced then paused, tariff deals negotiated, exceptions granted and in some cases not granted — have created huge chaos in the national economy," Kaine said in a speech on the Senate floor.
+"Tariffs are a tax on American consumers.
+Tariffs are a tax on American businesses.
+And they are a tax that is imposed by a single person: Donald J. Trump."

-Kaine called the emergency "unusual and extreme," accusing the president of putting the order in place due to the "decision to prosecute Donald Trump's friend."
+Speaking to reporters earlier in the day, Kaine called the emergency "unusual and extreme," and said the president imposed the tariffs on Brazil due to the "decision to prosecute Donald Trump's friend."
 He was referring to the prosecution of former Brazilian President Jair Bolsonaro, who was convicted and sentenced to 27 years in prison in September for attempting a coup in 2022.

-"If that's an emergency, then anything is an emergency, and any president can make up anything and call it an emergency and then use massive powers to impose regulations or evade regulations," Kaine told reporters Tuesday.
+"If that's an emergency, then anything is an emergency, and any president can make up anything and call it an emergency and then use massive powers to impose regulations or evade regulations," Kaine said.

 In July, Mr. Trump declared a national emergency with respect to "recent policies, practices, and actions of the Government of Brazil" that he said constitute an "unusual and extraordinary threat."
 The move came during Bolsonaro's trial.